wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ### Known Issue

 - [Fixed] For releases prior to commit [#f1fc8ce](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme/commit/f1fc8ce9e9c6eed0708d520e2a6d5e2b6abba95e), I used a auto-reload script to make audio card available everytime I log in.
 However, this may cause a Kernal Panic when wake up from sleep.
 Layout 31 do not need this.
+- [Fixed] Sometiimes headphone may not work after sleep (however, internal speaker can always work well).
+The [ALCPlugFix](https://github.com/goodwin/ALCPlugFix) can be used to fix the issue, see [my modified version](https://github.com/flymin/HackintoshTools-Thinkpad-X1E/tree/master/ALCPlugFix).

 ## Add-ons